LOCATION: Medical Education Building, Room 3201

 Other Recommended Courses

-Beginning in 2015, a new MCAT (MR5) is required.
+MCAT is required.
 In preparation for this exam, it is highly recommended that applicants to medical schools consider taking coursework in sociology, psychology, and ethics.

 Enrollment in any of the following science courses may be beneficial to applicants: cell biology, comparative vertebrate anatomy, computer sciences, embryology (developmental biology), histology, mathematics, microbiology, molecular genetics, physiology).